webfp/tor-browser-selenium/README.md

 ## Installation

-You may need to install the following package:
+You may need to install the following packages:

 - python-setuptools
 - git
 - xvfb

-In Ubuntu you can install them by running the following command:
+With `apt-get`, you can install them by running the following command:

 `sudo apt-get install python-setuptools git xvfb`